*Originally posted on April 7th, 2017. Updated on June 28th, 2018.

 “A horse never runs so fast as when he has other horses to catch up and outpace.”

-Monitoring the competition shouldn’t be the only criterion you use to set your prices, but it most definitely should be part of that equation.
+Monitoring the competition shouldn’t be the only criterion you use to set your prices, but it most definitely should be part of that equation as an element of your competitive pricing strategy.
 Competition in the e-commerce industry is fierce.

 You should be looking at internal data – your historical sales and trends, promotions, your brand and products’ perceived value etc. – and external data – competitor prices, holidays, time of year, special events, and more.

-Together, they provide the raw data you need to make an informed decision about your prices.
+Together, they provide the raw data you need to make an informed decision about your competitive pricing strategy.

 This type of big data can help online retailers in other ways, too, but let’s just focus on monitoring the competition for today.
 It’s one of the best and easiest ways to maximize your overall competitiveness in the cut-throat e-commerce arena.

 The modern business world waits for no one.
 24/7 monitoring makes you 24/7 proactive and able to react almost immediately.
-Your competition may be monitoring or thinking about monitoring you already.
+Your competition may be monitoring or thinking about monitoring your company already.
 Beat them to the punch.

 We’ve already mentioned what’s up for grabs, and the popularity of online shopping with modern consumers.
-But a competitor price monitoring strategy has a few other benefits for the tech-savvy e-retailer.
+But a competitor price monitoring strategy has a few other benefits for the tech-savvy online business.

-In addition to tracking their prices – which help determine your own – you’ll gain valuable insight into their assortment, too.
-You’ll be able to track what products they’re carrying, what they’re dropping, and what they’ve recently added, as well as any discounts they’re offering.
+In addition to tracking competitors’ prices – which help determine your own – you’ll gain valuable insight into their assortment, too.
+You’ll be able to track what products the business is carrying, what they’re dropping, and what they’ve recently added, as well as any discounts they’re offering.
 You get a full data set on the Big 3Ps – price, product, promos.

 “Your margin is my opportunity.”